sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 * *Arc Welder Extension:* This extension functions as the *shocking grasp* cantrip (using your highest ability score as its spellcasting ability) but its effects are nonmagical.
 * *Flamethrower Extension:* This extension functions as the *produce flame* cantrip (using your highest ability score as its spellcasting ability) but its effects are nonmagical.
-* *Multi-Tool Extension:* You are proficient with and can deploy built-in navigatorís tools, thievesí tools, and tinkerís tools with this extension.
+* *Multi-Tool Extension:* You are proficient with and can deploy built-in navigator√≠s tools, thieves√≠ tools, and tinker√≠s tools with this extension.

 Utility Augments.